 - LOW interest rates.

 - LOW monthly payments.

 - 620 credit score minimums

-- Easy way to qualify for borrowers who do not have a long credit history.
-That’s because USDA will consider that you pay your rent, utilities, phone, and other monthly bills on time while other programs will not.
+- Easy way to qualify for borrowers who do not have a credit score.
+That’s because USDA will count on-time payments for rent, utilities, phone, and other monthly bills while other programs will not.

-You are probably thinking it sounds too good to be true, but it is true!
-It is a 30-year FIXED rate.
+It is a 30-year fixed rate.
 You can pay off the home earlier if you like with no financial penalty.

-One of the false rumors about USDA mortgages is that this type of home loan is limited to first-time home buyers – but it is not!
+USDA mortgages are not limited to first-time home buyers.
 You can have a USDA mortgage at any stage of your life, as long as the USDA mortgage is the only real property you own.
 USDA does have guidelines regarding your income and the geographic location of the home.

 The VA funding fee varies, depending on whether you are an active duty veteran or a reserve/national guard veteran.
 It also varies if you have used your entitlement to purchase a home before or if the veteran is a first-time home buyer.
 The funding fee is a one-time charge for the VA to “guarantee” the loan.
 This means if you were to default on a VA loan, the Veterans Affairs Department would cover the loan for the lender.